 As a homage to that time and place; as a potential vehicle for teaching about that historical period and for constructive dialogue about Islamic-Jewish-Christian interfaith issues in general; and as a way to express some things that are meaningful to me and that I want to share with others, I have written what I think of as a filmscript, or perhaps a play, that takes place in al-Andalus in the Tenth Century.
 It is an historical romance.

 The principal theme of the script is the historical reality of intimate and constructive relations between Muslims, Jews and Christians in al-Andalus at that time.
-What they shared was a culture – a culture that placed high value on learning, on beauty and on what today we might call moral character development.
-Other themes include:
+What they shared was a culture – a culture that placed high value on, among other things, wonder, awe and respect for the revealed world, for what is still to be learned and for the divine mystery that will never be known; and moral character development.

 — The beginnings of the Renaissance in Europe, in a Western European land under Muslim rule.